Rejecting the "I know what's best for you" Mindset: a Paradigm Shift

 Instead of correcting, is there a way I can provide more support instead?

-Is it possible to figure out what my problem is and figure out my own underlying need?
+Is it possible to figure out what my problem is, figure out my own underlying need, and seek to meet it without imposing on anyone else?

 What are my long term worries for them, and what is the potential impact?